nninesolution/devops/README.md

 	- Using the Jenkins CLI

 ## Continuous Delivery and Continuous Deployment					3 Hr
 - What is Continuous Delivery and Continuous Deployment
 - Continous Delivery vs. Continuous Deployment
 - Bringing CI and CD (and CD) Together
 - Continuous Delivery Release Automation
 	- Automated Deployment
 	- Configuration Management
 - HOL: Implementing Automated Deployment Through a Jenkins Pipeline
 - HOL: Provide Continuous Delivery with GitHub and Terraform Cloud for AWS

 # Infrastructure Automation
 ## DevOps Tools for Infrastructure Automation		30 Min
 - Infrastructure Provisioning
 - Configuration Management
 - Continuous Integration/Deployment
 - Config/Secret Management
 - Logging and Monitoring

 ## Understanding Infrastructure as a code				30 Min
 - IaC and Its Benefits
 - Cloud Agnostic IaC with Terraform

 ## IaC with Terraform									6 Hr
 - What is the Terraform Workflow?
 - Terraform Key Concepts: Plan, Apply, and Destroy
 - Resource Addressing in Terrafrom: Understanding Terraform Code
 - Terraform Fundamentals
 	- Terraform State
 	- Terraform Variables and Outputs
 	- Terraform Provisioners
 - HOL: Deploying a VM in AWS Using the Terraform Workflow
 - HOL: Using Terraform Provisioner to Setup an Nginx Proxy on AWS
 - Terraform Modules
 	- Accessing and Using Terraform Modules
 	- Interacting with Terraform Module Inputs and Outputs
 - HOL: Building and Testing a Basic Terraform Module
 - Built-in Funtions and Dynamics Blocks
 	- Terraform Built-in Functions
 	- Terraform Dynamic Blocks
 - HOL: Using Terraform Dynamic Blocks and Built-in Functions to Deploy to AWS

 ## Configuration Management with Ansible				6 Hr
 - What is Configuration Management?
 - What is Ansible?
 - Installation and Configuration
 	- HOL: Deploying Ansible
 	- HOL: Getting Started with Ansible
 	- HOL: Ad-Hoc Ansible Commands
 	- HOL: Working with Ansible Inventories
 - Ansible Tasks
 - Plays and Playbooks
 	- HOL: Ansible Playbooks: The Basics
 	- HOL: Working with Ansible Templates, Variables, and Facts
 	- HOL: Deploying Services Using Ansible
 	- HOL: Advanced Features in Ansible Playbooks
 - Roles
 	- HOL: Working with Ansible Roles
 - Ansible Vault
 	- HOL: Working with Confedential Data in Ansible
 - Building Playbooks for Jenkins Master Setup
 - Building Playbooks for Jenkins Worker Setup
 - Building Jinja2 Templates for Ansible Playbooks

 # Containers and Orchestration

 ## Docker Community Edition Installation and Configuration   2 Hr
 - Intalling Docker Community Edition
 - Docker Basics
 	- Docker Commands
 	- Creating Containers
 	- Exposing Container Ports
 	- Executing Container Commands
 	- Docker Logging
 - Networking
 - Storage and Volumes
 - Selecting a Storage Driver
 - Running a Container
 - Namespaces and Cgroups
 - HOL: Installing and Configuring the Docker Engine

 ## Image Creation, Management, and Registry       3 Hr
 - Introduction to Docker Images
 - The Compoments of a Dockerfile
 - More Dockerfile Directives
 - Building Efficient Images
 - Managing Images
 - Flattening a Docker Image to a Single Layer
 - Introduction to Docker Registries
 - Using Docker Registries
 - HOL: Creating Your Own Docker Image
 - HOL: Building a Private Docker Registry
 - HOL: Building Crosplatform Images Using Multi-Stage Build

 ## Docker Compose 								2 Hr
 - Introduction to Docker Service
 - Compose Commands
 - Creating a Compose File
 - Using Volumes and Networking with Compose
 - HOL: Building a Microservices with Docker Compose
-	-

 ## Kubernetes - Container Orchestrator						10 Hr
 - Kubernetes Fundamentals
 	- Kubernetes Fundamentals Intro
 	- Exploring Kubernetes Architecture
 	- Kubernetes Objects
 - Kubernetes Networking
 - Kubernetes Networking Basics
 - Kubernetes Service Fundamentals
 - Service Types
 - Kubernetes Storage
 	- Kubernetes Storage Big Picture
 	- Persistent Volumes and Persistent Volume Claims
 	- Storage Clases
 - Kubernetes Deployments
 - Scaling Applications Automatically
 	- Horizontal Pod Autoscaler
 	- Cluster Autoscaler
 - RBAC and Admission Control
 - HOL: Working with Kubernetes Namespace
 - HOL: Managing Kubernetes Applications With Deployments
 - HOL: Exposing Kubernetes Pods Using Services
 - HOL: Using Kubernetes Services with DNS
 - HOL: Using Kubernetes Ingress
 - HOL: Managing Container Storage With Kubernetes Volumes
 - HOL: Using PersistentVolumes in Kubernetes
 - Troubleshooting
 	- Kubernetes Troubleshooting Overview
 	- Checking Cluster and Node Logs
 	- Checking Containers Logs
 	- Troubleshooting Kubernetes Networkign Issues
 - HOL: Troubleshooting a Broken Kubernetes Cluster
 - HOL: Troubleshooting a Broker Kubernetes Application

 # Monitoring and Logging
 ## Monitoring with Prometheous and Graphana			7 Hr
 - Monitoring Basics
 	- Push or Pull
 	- Service Discovery
 	- HOL: Setting Up Prometheous and Adding Endpoints
 - Infrastructure Monitoring
 	- Using the Node Exporter
 	- CPU Metrics
 	- Memory Metrics
 	- Disk Metrics
 	- File System Metrics
 	- Networking Metrics
 	- Load Metrics
 	- Using cAdvisor to Monitor Containers
 	- HOL: Monitoring Infrastructure and Containers with Prometheous
 - Application Monitoring
 	- Using a Client Library
 	- Counters
 	- Gauges
 	- Summeries and Histograms
 	- HOL: Application Monitoring with Prometheous
 - Manageing Alerts
 	- Recording Rules
 	- Alerting Rules
 	- Using Alertmanager
 	- Silences
 	- HOL: Using Alertmanager with Prometheous
 - Visualization
 	- Adding a Dashboard
 	- Building a Panel
 	- HOL: Using Grafana to Visualize Prometheous Data

 ### DevOps and the Cloud 						8 Hr
 - DevOps and the Cloud